 The case for maintaining an adequate family physician workforce is strong.
 Studies reveal that:

-Recruitment data indicates that family physicians are in demand.
-According to Merritt, Hawkins & Associates, family physicians have been the most recruited physicians for hospitals, medical groups, and health care organizations for seven years in a row (see table).
+Recruitment data indicate that family physicians are in demand.
+According to Merritt, Hawkins & Associates, family physicians have been the most recruited physicians for hospitals, medical groups, and health care organizations for eight years in a row (see table).

 Share this page